ADVERTISEMENT

 Importance of Labeled Data and Algorithms

-The basis of all machine learning is labeled data, which trains a model to associate a visual pattern with its label.
+The foundation of machine learning is labeled data used to train a model to associate images with their labels.

-When high-quality data and effective algorithms are combined, a model can achieve high accuracy in image recognition, object detection, and prediction across various business contexts.
+When high-quality data and appropriate algorithms are combined, a model can perform at a high level across many aspects of image recognition, object detection, and prediction in different business applications.

 Object Detection Technology